boldbi/react-with-aspnet-core-sample/React/README.md

   2. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been successfully restored, use the `dotnet build` command to build the project.

   3. Finally, run the application using the command `dotnet run`.
+After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., https://localhost:5001/api/boldbiembed).
+Copy this URL and paste it into your default web browser.

   #### React sample: